lowrycode/coin_tower_topple/README.md

 At the end of the game, the user is asked whether they wish to play the game again using the current game settings.
 If they choose 'n' (for no) then they will 'return' to the Main Menu.
 If they choose 'y' (for yes) then a new game will start.
 If they enter any other value, they will be presented with an error message and prompted to give a valid input.

-The image below shows what happens when a user enters 'yes', a null string and '1'.
+The image below shows what happens when a user enters 'yes', a whitespace and 'Y' (capital letter).

+***NOTE:*** *To enhance the user experience, case sensitivity is not enforced here.
+As a result, the last user input is considered valid and a new game begins.*

 ![Input validation when choosing whether to replay the game](readme-images/end-of-game-validation.jpg)